Plitvice Lakes | all our tips for discovering this National Park

 PROGRAM K

-You can either start your tour at the north entrance (Entrance 1), which allows you to discover all the lakes in the Park as you stroll along.
-The program includes a visit to « The Great Waterfall » (the Grande Cascade), a walk through the canyon of « Donja jezera » (the Lower Lakes) and along the western shore of the lake « Kozjak », then along a path on the heights of « Stubica », from which « Tomić looked » offers the most beautiful view of « Ciginovac » and the immensity of the « Lake Prošćansko ».
+Either you start the tour at the north entrance (Entrance 1), which allows you to discover all the Park’s lakes in the course of a walk.
+The program includes a visit to ” Veliki slap ” (the Great Waterfall), a walk through the canyon of ” Donja jezera ” (the Lower Lakes) and along the western shore of Lake ” Kozjak “, then along a path on the heights of ” Stubica “, from where ” Tomićeva pogledala ” offers the most beautiful views of ” Ciginovac ” and the immensity of Lake ” Prošćansko jezero “.
 On the way back, you can enjoy a stroll along the « Gornja jezera » (the Upper Lakes) and the eastern shore of the lake « Kozjak », accessible by a short boat trip.
 The program continues with a walk along the eastern part of the “Donja jezera ” (the Lower Lakes) to the starting point of Entrance 1.

 Either start at the south entrance (entrance 2) and follow the route in the opposite direction